gwildu/pair-programming/README.md

   * Questions:
     * what formats of the images will you need?
     * where would you store the images?
+    * what further improvements could you think of for those images or in general for image handling?

 ## api